 5. Get a more impressive address

-Including your address on your website could immediately show that yours is a home-based business (eg 'Flat 2a Acacia Avenue, New Town').
+Including your address on your website could immediately show that yours is a home-based business (eg 'Flat 2, Acacia Avenue, New Town').
 Even if it's not obvious, potential customers can search online to find your location, and if that's in a residential area, they're likely to work out you're a small home-based business.
-Paying for a PO Box address can provide a solution, or you could rent a trading address, perhaps in a more desirable area of town.
+Paying for a PO Box address can provide a solution, or you could rent a trading address.
 There's nothing wrong with being a home-based business, of course, but bigger companies aren't usually operated from someone's home.

 6. Incorporate your business